- Open Access

 CA: has performed the experiment in the frame of her PhD thesis, from plant cultivation until the in-depth analysis of the data; KS: provided help for MS analysis, discussed the results and critically commented and worked on the manuscript; CG: helped for the plant material, and the microsome isolation; EDG: supervised the PhD work and critically commented the manuscript; CL: technical help and support, especially in liquid chromatography steps; JR: supervised the PhD work, discussed the results and critically commented and worked on the manuscript.
 All authors read and approved the final manuscript.

 Electronic supplementary material

-Additional file 1 : This table shows the reproducibility of observed peptide pI shifts in at least 3 independent experiments of labelled samples in groups A, B, C and D. It presents peptide sequences, Paragon confidence score, observed (Obs mass) and theoretical masses (Theo mass), the mass modification induced by iTRAQ labelling and OGE fractions (OGF) before and after the labelling.
+Additional file 1 : Impact of iTRAQ labelling on peptide pI and OGE fractionwise.
+This table shows the reproducibility of observed peptide pI shifts in at least 3 independent experiments of labelled samples in groups A, B, C and D. It presents peptide sequences, Paragon confidence score, observed (Obs mass) and theoretical masses (Theo mass), the mass modification induced by iTRAQ labelling and OGE fractions (OGF) before and after the labelling.
 Moreover the retention time (Rt) of non-modified and labelled peptides together with the difference (Diff) in retention time due to the iTRAQ tags are as well shown in this table.
 (XLS 6 MB)

-Additional file 2 : This table presents the 17 peptides that showed an increase in retention time after the labelling.
+Additional file 2 : Impact of iTRAQ labelling on peptide retention time in LC separation.
+This table presents the 17 peptides that showed an increase in retention time after the labelling.
 These peptides were focused in OGE fraction 1 when non-labelled (NL) and shifted to more basic fractions after iTRAQ labelling (L) and.
 The table shows their retention time (Rt) in minutes in LC separation before and after the labelling.
 (XLS 1 MB)

 Authors’ original submitted files for images